 These Gunnar Intercept computer gaming glasses zoom in to second place for all the right reasons.
 They do the job, are very well made, have a great brand name and have a pleasing design.
 With the thick lens they are up to the task of filtering out the blue light emitted from our gaming screens.

-After a few hours of gaming followed by writing this review wearing these glasses our eyes do not feel tired at all.
-The only reason these gaming glasses are not on the top of our list is because we didn’t like the style of them as much as we did the Phantoms.
-This is purely a personal taste issue.
+After a few hours of gaming followed by writing this review wearing these glasses my eyes do not feel tired at all.
+The only reason these gaming glasses are not at the top of the list is because I didn’t like the style of them as much as I did the Phantoms.
+You could certainly make the argument that this is purely a personal taste issue.

-The only downside as far as we can see, taking our personal taste out of the equation, is that we found it a bit difficult to wear these and wear our headphones at the same time.
-If you’re a gamer who wears over the ear or on ear headphones then you may struggle to like this style.
+The only downside as far as I can see, trying to remove pure personal taste out of the equation, is that I found it a bit difficult to wear these and wear my headphones at the same time.
+If you’re a gamer who prefers to wear over the ear or on-ear headphones then you might struggle to get used to this style.
 You’d be better off going for the Gunnar MLG Phantom series instead.

 Spektrum Premium Professional Review

-These Spektrum video game glasses ranked a close second for us.
+These Spektrum video game glasses ranked a close third for me.

 Made with high-quality optic glass, the lenses use modern technologies to filter out a lot of blue light.
-And unlike the Gunnar’s they didn’t taint colours of the screen while gaming.
+And unlike the Gunnars they didn’t taint colors of the screen while gaming.

-Whilst these glasses do have a slight amber tint they look just like regular glasses.
-Wearing them in public is not as much of an issue for the image conscious.
+While these glasses do have a slight amber tint they otherwise look just like regular glasses.
+Therefore, wearing them in public is not as much of an issue if you’re image conscious.

-We noticed there was a slight magnification to these glasses which put us off to start with as it took a bit of time to get used to.
-That said, after a while playing some Star Wars Battlefront 2 we got used to them.
-In fact, we found the slight magnification made text somewhat clearer and less of a strain to read.
+I noticed there was a slight magnification to these glasses which put me off to start with as it takes a bit of time to get used to.
+That said, after a while of playing some Star Wars Battlefront 2, I got used to the magnified look.
+In fact, I found the slight magnification made text somewhat clearer and less of a strain to read.

-They didn’t make the top pick for our list because we felt they didn’t offer quite as good protection against blue light.
+They didn’t make the top pick for this list because I felt they didn’t offer quite as good protection against blue light.

-For us, they weren’t as comfortable, they were a little bit heavier on the face than the Gunnar MLG Phantoms.
+For me, they weren’t as comfortable, as they were a little bit heavier on the face than the Gunnar MLG Phantoms.
 The magnification got a bit annoying too.
 But they are cheaper and are less obviously tinted than the Gunnar Glasses.